 US data was not acquired for this study, as we wanted to first ascertain that flow measurements could be acquired in these small vessels with PC VIPR.

-As mentioned in the manuscript introduction, the complex vascular geometry is certainly an issue with traditional 2D and 4D Flow PC MRI, where limited field of view requires the prior acquisition of an angiogram to ensure scan planes/volumes are placed properly.
-We noted that PC VIPR’s large imaging volume and angiograms that can inherently derived from the data overcome these limitations.
+As mentioned in the manuscript introduction, the complex vascular geometry (torturous path, patient specific anatomy, and adaptation through gestation) is certainly an issue with traditional 2D and 4D Flow PC MRI, where a limited imaging volume requires the prior acquisition of an angiogram to ensure scan planes/volumes are placed properly.
+We noted that PC VIPR’s large imaging volume and good quality angiograms that can inherently be derived from the data overcome these limitations.
 The sentences added in response to reviewer comment R4.2 further clarifies this by noting how our post-processing methods allow for accurate measurement plane placement in the presence of complex geometry.

-A paragraph in the discussion discussing the advantages of PC VIPR relative to pre-existing MRI and US techniques has been re-written (reproduced below) to improve the description of how MRI may be preferable to US in high-risk populations, even if we are unable to probe flow in the ovarian stem arteries.
+A paragraph in the discussion addressing the advantages of PC VIPR relative to pre-existing MRI and US techniques has been re-written (reproduced below) to improve the description of how MRI may be preferable to US in high-risk populations, even if we are unable to probe flow in the ovarian stem arteries.

 “We believe this technique represents an improvement over previous attempts to characterize total uteroplacental flow with US and MRI.
-The ability to retrospectively place measurement planes on data-derived angiograms over a large FOV made accurately placing measurement planes orthogonal to the complex, tortuous geometries of many uteroplacental vessels relatively simple.
-Dealing with this geometry is a major limitation with US, where challenges with properly aligning acoustic windows with these vessels may result in reduced accuracy.
-As a result, clinical US examinations do not attempt to image the even more variable venous return, which PC VIPR was also able to depict.
+The ability to retrospectively place measurement planes on data-derived angiograms over a large imaging volume allowed for placement of measurement planes orthogonal to the complex, tortuous, patient specific geometries of many uteroplacental vessels relatively simple.
+Dealing with this geometry is a major limitation with US, where challenges with properly aligning acoustic windows with these vessels may result in reduced accuracy and reproducible plan placement is more difficult for the lack of 3D vessel visualizations.
+As a result, clinical US examinations do not attempt to image the even more variable venous return, which PC VIPR was able to depict.
 In addition, using PC angiograms inherently from the data, made possible by the large FOV conferred by the radial trajectory, removed the need for a dedicated MRA acquisition, which was cited as the main limitation of previous PC MRI approaches [23,24].
+The PC MRA incorporates all acquired radial projections, which would no be possible with a Cartesian acquisition because of artefacts from cardiac pulsatility.
 Although, like US, PC VIPR was unable to visualize the ovarian stem vessels and truly characterize total uteroplacental flow, PC VIPR may still offer enhanced diagnostic and prognostic capabilities.
-PC VIPR allows for more accurate characterization of velocity profiles and vessel geometry, and thus flow, as these parameters are directly measured rather than estimated from models.
+However, our results suggest that these flow contributions are small in the subjects imaged here.
+With its high isotropic spatial resolution, PC VIPR allows for more accurate characterization of velocity profiles and vessel geometry, and thus flow, as these parameters are directly measured rather than estimated from models used in US.
 This enhanced accuracy may prove valuable in identifying compromised flow dynamics in high-risk populations, and the ability to reproducibly assess flow by as early as late first trimester, as demonstrated here, could aid in early diagnosis.
-Furthermore, it is possible that when PC VIPR is scaled up for use in pregnant human subjects, the ability to probe the ovarian stem vessels may improve given the increased vessel sizes, allowing for measurements of total uteroplacental flow.”
+Furthermore, it is possible that when PC VIPR is scaled up for use in pregnant human subjects, the ability to probe the ovarian stem vessels may improve given the increased vessel sizes, allowing for measurements of total uteroplacental flow and subjects.
+Future studies will investigate whether ovarian stem vessels have larger flow contributions in some subjects, e.g. related to placentation site or vascular adaptation or if they generally contribute little to TUBF. ”